Updated: October 31, 2024

 • The ruling provides a six-factor test for whether a worker should be classified as an employee or an independent contractor

-• The January 2024 DOL independent contractor ruling took effect on March 11th, 2024
+• The January 2024 DOL independent contractor went into effect on March 11th, 2024

 • This ruling replaces an older ruling from 2021, and employers should use the 2024 ruling moving forward